-To be considered for admission to the combined bachelor's/master's degree program, students must have completed at least 75-90 credits in the bachelor's degree program at FIU and meet the admissions criteria for the graduate degree program to which they are applying.
+To be considered for admission to the combined bachelor's/master's degree program, students must have completed at least 75-90 credits in the criminal justice bachelor's degree program at FIU (including at least 12 credit hours of criminal justice courses) with a minimum 3.2 GPA and GRE scores taken within the last five years.
+All lower division undergraduate requirements including the University Core Curriculum must be completed prior to acceptance into the program.
+The application must be submitted to the Graduate Director in Criminal Justice (PCA-257) before starting the last 30 credits of your bachelor's degree program.
+For additional information and application, see http://cj.fiu.edu.
 Students need only apply once to the combined degree program, but the application must be submitted to Graduate Admissions before the student starts the last 30 credits of the bachelor's degree program.
 A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor's degree program.
 Upon conferral of the bachelor's degree, the student will be granted graduate status and be eligible for graduate assistantships.
 Only 5000-level or higher courses, and no more than the number of credits specified by the program catalog, may be applied toward both degrees.

-- Completion of at least 24 hours at FIU (including at least 12 semester hours of Criminal Justice) with a GPA of 3.2 or better, - 2.
-Obtain a letter of recommendation from a faculty member at FIU or a supervisor, and - 3.
-Demonstrate graduate level writing competency by submitting an essay three to five pages in length that addresses personal and career goals.
+- Completion of at least 24 hours at FIU (including at least 12 semester hours of Criminal Justice) with a GPA of 3.2 or better, - Obtain a letter of recommendation from a faculty member at FIU or a supervisor, and - Demonstrate graduate level writing competency by submitting an essay three to five pages in length that addresses personal and career goals.

-Admission to the program will be determined jointly by the Program Director, the Dean, or designee.
+Admission to the program will be determined jointly by the Program Director.

 After admission into the accelerated program, students will:

-- 1. Obtain approval by the Program Director of a proposed program of study to fulfill the requirements for both the B.S. and M.S. degrees, which may include up to 12 semester hours of approved graduate level course work as dual credit toward both degrees, and - 2.
-Maintain a cumulative GPA of 3.2 or better in all course work, and a GPA of 3.2 or better in criminal justice course work.
+Obtain approval by the Program Director of a proposed program of study to fulfill the requirements for both the B.S. and M.S. degrees, which may include up to 12 semester hours of approved

+- graduate level course work as dual credit toward both degrees, and - Maintain a cumulative GPA of 3.2 or better in all course work, and a GPA of 3.2 or better in criminal justice course work.